 - Perform all services described in Maintenance I. - Steering and suspension inspection.
 Visual inspection for damaged, loose, or missing parts or signs of wear. - Engine cooling system inspection.
 Visual inspection of hoses, pipes, fittings, and clamps and replacement, if needed. - Windshield wiper blade inspection for wear, cracking, or contamination and windshield and wiper blade cleaning, if contaminated.
-See Windshield and Wiper Blades on page 6-100.
+See Windshield and Wiper Blades on page 6-93.
 Worn or damaged wiper blade replacement.
-See Windshield Wiper Blade Replacement on page 6-48.
+See Windshield Wiper Blade Replacement on page 6-44.

-- Body hinges and latches, key lock cylinders, folding seat hardware, and rear compartment hinges lubrication.
+- Body hinges and latches, key lock cylinders, and rear compartment and hood hinges and latches lubrication.
 See Recommended Fluids and Lubricants on page 7-10.
 More frequent lubrication may be required when vehicle is exposed to a corrosive environment.
 Applying silicone grease on weatherstrips with a clean cloth makes them last longer, seal better, and not stick or squeak. - Restraint system component check.
 See Checking the Restraint Systems on page 2-75. - Engine air cleaner filter inspection.
-See Engine Air Cleaner/Filter on page 6-24.
+See Engine Air Cleaner/Filter on page 6-21. - 3.6L Engine Only: Automatic transmission fluid level check and adding fluid, if needed.
+See Automatic Transmission Fluid on page 6-23.